Mr Love: Queen's Choice

-Mr Love: Queen's Choice (恋与制作人 (Liàn yǔ zhì zuò rén, 'Love and Producer')) is a Chinese otome visual novel mobile game that allows players to text, chat and call the male leads while developing the player's own career as a media producer.
+Mr. Love: Queen's Choice (恋与制作人 (Liàn yǔ zhì zuò rén, 'Love and Producer')) is a Chinese otome visual novel mobile game.
+It allows players to text, chat, and call the game's male love interests, while developing the player's own career as a media producer.

-The game takes place in a fantasy setting.
-The protagonist is an unnamed heroine who gets involved with 4 male characters with superpowers.
-The game allows players to choose their romance path and experience mystery and conflict in a deep story spanning dozens of episodes.
+The game takes place in a fantasy setting, where the unnamed protagonist becomes involved with four male characters with superpowers.
+The game allows the player to choose which of the four characters to romantically pursue, with narrative choices throughout the game's chapters.

-The game was first released in Mainland China on December 14, 2017.
-It was later released on March 20, 2019 on Google Play in the UK and two months later in other English-speaking territories.
-It was also released in Japan as Love and Producer ~EVOL×LOVE~ (恋とプロデューサー ～EVOL×LOVE～, Koi to Purodyūsā ～EVOL×LOVE～) on July 3, 2019.
+The game first released in Mainland China on December 14, 2017.
+It launched on March 20, 2019, on Google Play in the UK and two months later in other English-speaking territories.
+It was also released in Japan as Love and Producer ~EVOL×LOVE~ (恋とプロデューサー ～EVOL×LOVE～, Koi to Purodyūsā ～EVOL×LOVE～) on July 3, 2019 and in Southeast Asia as Mr Love: Dream Date.

-An anime television series adaptation by MAPPA aired from July 15 to September 30, 2020.
+An anime television series adaptation produced by MAPPA aired from July 15 to September 30, 2020.

-The success of the game has caused commenters in both Chinese and international media to note that women preferred the game to dating real men despite the gender imbalance in China following the government's one-child policy, which has resulted in more boys being born than girls.

-On June 4, 2021, it was announced that Papergames had cut ties with voice actor Jonah Scott after making a statement that "Taiwan is a country" on Twitter.
-In response, other voice actors Sean Chiplock and Joe Zieja have also stepped down from the game.
-On June 7, 2021, the game's different social media accounts had announced that the characters voiced by Scott, Chiplock, and Zieja were going to appear in the upcoming English chapters without voices included, confirming all three had their voice acting removed from the game.
+Gameplay

+Main story

+The player can read character dialogue and make choices to change the story in a visual novel format.

+Phone system

+The player can interact with the love interests via in-game text message apps and phone calls, as well as commenting on their online posts.